wrr/drop/README.md

 nc: connect to localhost (127.0.0.1) port 11236 (tcp) failed: Connection refused
 ```

-In the examples above, you can see that Drop is started without `-e`
+In the examples above, Drop is started without `-e` argument which
-argument which specifies id of the environment.
-If `-e` argument is
+normally specifies id of the environment.
+If `-e` argument is missing,
-missing, the current working directory is used to construct the
+the current working directory is used to construct the environment id,
-environment id, in this case this will be `home-alice-code`.
+in this case the id is `home-alice-code`.

 ## Drop technical characteristics
 This list is intended as a quick overview of how Drop works for readers familiar with Linux internals.